 Danger: risk of electric shock that can cause injury or death.
 Proper precautions should be used when making electrical connections.
 Be sure that power is off to relevant circuits while installing or servicing.

-The Geo-Boost relay controller gives the CERV the ability to intelligently control the Geo-Boost through the CERV's Auxiliary Output channel.
-120 VAC power is run to the relay controller and then from the relay controller to the geo-loop circulation pump.
-Low voltage signal wire is connected between the relay controller and the CERV.
+The wired or wireless Geo-Boost controller gives the CERV the ability to intelligently control the Geo-Boost through one of the CERV's Auxiliary Output channels.